Menu

 Trichomonas Symptoms

 Many people with trichomoniasis don't display any symptoms and don't know they have it.
 Three out of every ten people who are infected may notice symptoms approximately 3 to 30 days after being exposed.
-When symptoms do occur, they only involve the vulva, vagina, or penis because trichomoniasis does not infect other parts of the body such as the anus or mouth.

 For Women, the first noticeable symptom is itching of the vagina or vulva, which is referred to as vaginitisMen and Women with trichomoniasis can also develop an infection of the urethra, the tube that carries urine from the body.